Liang Cheng: Ambassador to the United States

 However, the refund of the indemnity did not take place until two years later.
 Various hurdles, such as Hay's death, mistreatment of Chinese Americans, and the killing of the missionary Eleanor Chestnut in Lianzhou, all caused delays.
 Furthermore, public opinion in the US was against refunding, and Hay's successor Elihu Root, despite previously being "sympathetic" toward China, now reversed course.

 Liang decided to approach Commerce Secretary Oscar S. Straus and Secretary of the Interior James Rudolph Garfield.
 In April 1907 those two then asked Roosevelt to recheck the actual expenditures of the US Army in China.
 Thanks to Liang's friendly relationship with Roosevelt, the President agreed to the request.
 Meanwhile, Yuan had learned that his counter-proposal was never put forth to the US, and as a result, was displeased with Liang who had initiated and advocated the use of the funds towards education.
 In April or May, the Foreign Ministry recalled Liang to Beijing, but Liang was able to forestall this from happening.
 Finally on June 15, Liang was informed that the US would indeed repay a portion of its share of the indemnity (this was later increased to 50% of the final payment, and eventually in 1924 to 100%).
 His negotiations concluded, Liang returned to China; his replacement was the man he succeeded, Wu Tingfang.

 The monies that Liang negotiated were used to establish Tsinghua University in Beijing and to fund the Boxer Indemnity Scholarship Program.

 Later career

 Upon his return to China, he served as the director of the Guangdong–Hankou Railway, President of the Board of Foreign Affairs, and Comptroller General of Maritime Customs at Beijing.
 In 1909, he accompanied Prince Rui as a member of the Chinese Imperial Naval Commission to study the navies of western nations.
 In 1910–11, he became the Chinese Minister to Berlin, and during that time was conferred the Order of the Red Eagle, 1st Class.
-His final assignment was as China's representative to the International Opium Convention at The Hague in 1912.
+His final assignment was as China's representative to the First International Opium Convention at The Hague in 1912.
 When the Qing dynasty fell, he retired to Huangpu village in Guangdong, and then later to Hong Kong, where he died in 1917.